Budgets

 What happens when a budget is hit

-Section titled “What happens when a budget is hit”When a session or cross-session budget is exceeded, KodaCode blocks the next turn before a provider call is made.
+Section titled “What happens when a budget is hit”When a session, workflow, or cross-session budget is exceeded, KodaCode blocks the next provider-backed turn before a provider call is made.

 That means: